 Thus Sharon knew that she had found her calling when she first worked in CWRC in 2014 and saw firsthand the benefits of hydrotherapy in improving the mobility, health and life of many beloved dogs.
 Now she happily juggles her time between CWRC and being "mum" to 4 audacious little Pomeranians back home.

 While her original degree was in law, Sharon also has a Diploma in Veterinary Technology (with Merit).
-She has now also obtained her Certificate in Hydrotherapy for Small Animals from Greyfrairs Veterinary Rehabilitation And Referral Centre in Surrey, UK and, like Lynn, is currently pursuing Greyfrairs' Level 3 Diploma in Hydrotherapy for Small animals.
+She has obtained both her Certificate in Hydrotherapy for Small Animals as well as her Level 3 Diploma in Hydrotherapy for Small Animals from the UK.

-Andy is currently pursuing his Diploma in Veterinary Technology at Temasek Polytechnic.
-Fuelled by his passion for animals since young, Andy enjoys working with animals and has been working at canine wellness rehab centre for over 3 years and counting!
+Fuelled by his passion for animals since young, Andy enjoys working with animals and has been working at Canine Wellness Rehab Centre since 2012.
 He has been loyal to this industry because of his strong belief in using the natural approach instead of the prolonged use of drugs due to its side effects.

 Greyfriars is the leading veterinary practice in the UK for rehabilitation and hydrotherapy referrals.
 They are accredited by the BVNA (British Veterinary Nursing Association) as part of their CPD Partners Scheme, accredited to provided qualifications by ABC Awards and an approved training provider for NARCH (National Association of Registered Canine Hydrotherapists).